thisgeektweets/kinesisos.github.io/instructions.md

 k_grub n /dev/sda
 {% endhighlight %}

-If the system is an UEFI one and the EFI partition (usually the smallest one) is at `/dev/sda1`, the following command can be issued.
+If the system is an UEFI one and the EFI partition (usually the smallest one) corresponds to `/dev/sda1`, the following command can be issued.

 {% highlight bash %}
 k_grub y /dev/sda 1
 {% endhighlight %}

-If your setup of Kinesis OS is over, you can leave the Chroot environment and boot to this fresh new install of Kinesis OS!
+If the setup of Kinesis OS is over,the Chroot environment can be left and this fresh new install of Kinesis OS can be booted!

 {% highlight bash %}
 exit